 During the 2007-08 school year, the district experienced a loss of students for the first time.
-When the 2007-08 school year began, there were 2,000 fewer students than the previous school year.
+The 2007-08 school year enrollment was 1,071 less students than the previous school year.
 Since that time, enrollment has continued to drop.
-The 2010-11 school year actual enrollment revealed 61,684 students with 65,748 permanent student stations.
-Enrollment projections continue to show a decline for Volusia County and with charter schools, home schooling and virtual educational opportunities, the Committee has recommended and the Board has approved revisions to the project list in order to adapt to the changing enrollment and economic climate.
+The 2011-12 school year actual enrollment revealed 61,636 students with 67,864 permanent student stations.
+In order to adapt to the changing enrollment trends, the impact of the "Great Recession" on the Volusia economy and sales tax collections, and the implications associated with charter schools, home schooling and virtual educational opportunities, the Committee recommended revisions to the project list.
+The Board approved the revisions in March 2009.